-The Chinese government offers scholarships to students from British Columbia to study at a Chinese university.
-It is a valuable opportunity to gain exposure to Chinese language, culture and business practices, and to develop enriching, life-long relationships.
+The Department of Education of Guangdong, China offers scholarships to students from British Columbia to study in Guangdong, China.
+It is a valuable opportunity to gain exposure to Chinese language, culture, economy and trade, science and engineering, as well as traditional Chinese medicine (TCM), to develop enriching, life-long relationships.

-The scholarships are provided to graduating secondary school students and students enrolled in post-secondary studies in undergraduate, master's and doctoral degree programs at eligible post-secondary institutions.
+The scholarships are provided to graduating secondary school students and students enrolled in post-secondary studies at eligible post-secondary institutions.

-Eligibility criteria, application procedures and further information about the Chinese Government Scholarship Program are contained in the application procedures document.Chinese Government Scholarship Application Procedures (PDF)
+Eligibility criteria, application procedures and further information about the Guangdong Scholarship Program are available on Ministry of Advanced Education, Skills and Training.

 ICETEX, the Colombian Institute for Education Loans and Study Abroad, offers several programs which allow foreign citizens to study or participate in different kind of academic and research activities in Colombia, including: